adamkarvonen/SAE_Bench_Template/README.md

 The results will be saved to the evals/sparse_probing/results directory.

 We use regex patterns to select SAE Lens SAEs.
-For more examples of regex patterns, refer to `sae_selection.ipynb`.
+For more examples of regex patterns, refer to `sae_regex_selection.ipynb`.

 Every eval folder contains an `eval_config.py`, which contains all relevant hyperparamters for that evaluation.
 The values are currently set to the default recommended values.